enen92/script.module.thesportsdb/README.md

 events = api.Schedules().Lookup(datetimedate=datetime.date(year=2014, month=10, day=10),league="Australian A-League")
 ```

-* Events in specific round of a league by season (returns a list of Event Objects)
+* Events in a specific round of a league by season (returns a list of Event Objects)
 ```python
 events = api.Schedules().Lookup(leagueid=4328,rnd=38,season=1415)
 ```

-* All events in specific league by season
+* All events in a specific league by season
 ```python
 events = api.Schedules().Lookup(leagueid=4328,season=1415)
 ```